 What if a Person Dies Without a Will?

-An experienced probate lawyer Folsom CA offers knows that when a person dies without a will in California, this is referred to as intestate.
+An experienced probate lawyer Folsom offers knows that when a person dies without a will in California, this is referred to as intestate.
 Under the law, the deceased person’s property and possessions would go to their spouse if they were married at the time of their death.
 If they were not married then the following succession would take place:

 - Children (or grandchildren if no living children)